jmourabarbosa/jmourabarbosa.github.io/_pages/about.md

 I am a computational neuroscientist with a strong interest in human cognition, particularly focusing on working memory and decision-making and how these functions are affected in pathological conditions.

 My research approach reflects the breadth of my academic background, which spans computer science, biology and machine learning.
-In my research I develop statistical methods to analyze large scale recordings, using biophysical and deep learning models to guide these analyses and the design of novel human experiments.
+In my research I develop statistical methods to analyze large scale recordings, and use biophysical and deep learning models to guide these analyses as well as the design of novel human experiments.

 My current research goal is to help unveil which across-region interactions along the brain hierarchy support cognitive flexibility and whether their disruption is the basis for cognitive inflexibility of clinical populations, such as schizophrenia.
+This goal will be acomplished in close colaboration between the Sainte-Anne Hospital (Paris) and Neurospin, where we record activity from the human brain at all scales non invasively (ultra high field MRIn, EEG, MEG) and invasive electrophy (SEEG, voltametry) as well as casual interventions (deep brain stimulation, pharmacology, vagus nerve stimulation, FUS, TMS).

 Short CV
 ======